 If you scroll through your list of followers, you’ll find that a lot of them are easy to spot.
 Their usernames are usually a mix of letters and numbers, and more often that not, no profile picture.
-On top of that, you’ll usually see that they are following hundreds or even thousands of other accounts, whilst barely anyone is following them.
+Also, you’ll usually see that they are following hundreds or thousands of other accounts, with barely anyone following them.
 Like these for example:

 However, some bots are sneaky.
 They’re harder to spot because, at a glance, they look like normal accounts.
-But, if you go in and take a look around, you will see that they aren’t active and haven’t been posting, perhaps for years!
+If you go in and take a look around, you will see that they aren’t active and.
 Like this one:

 How to remove fake followers.

 So, how do you get rid of the ghost accounts and fake followers that are preventing you from reaching your target audience?

 Though these particular apps are designed to remove ghost followers or inactive accounts, they use the same programming and technology to create bots (those same ones that got you the fake followers in the first place).
 Therefore, Instagram doesn’t favour the use of third party applications, and precautions need to be taken.